 Gabe had a history of angry outbursts, and was staring at the smoking ruins of his marriage.
 He was a foreman for a large construction company, and his blind irrational fury with his employees, resulted with a large group of them quitting.
-When I met him, Gabe and his wife were separated as a result of his out of control angry outbursts, and he was well known for his yellow jacket temper.
+When I met him, Gabe and his wife were separated as a result of his out of control anger issues, and he was well known for his yellow jacket temper.
 He had become addicted to rage, and it flared swiftly like a twister cloud.
 He blamed everyone around him for his state of mind.
-It’s safe to say I was meeting Gabe at his lowest of lows.
+It’s safe to say I was meeting Gabe at his lowest of lows, and he was seeking Anger Management exercises.
 His doctor told him he had high blood pressure and if he didn’t manage his anger, he would be on his way to coronary artery disease.

 “Hello Gabe,” I said with a warm smile, motioning him to a chair near the window.